markcerqueira/ff-record-keeper/README.md

 #### Files
 * **battle-data.json** - Sample response from the battle/get_battle_init_data API
+* **FFRKAnonymizer.py** - Given a JSON response, "anonymizes" it by removing the user_id and replacing it with 1234567890
 * **FFRKBattleDropParser.py** - With JSON response from the battle/get_battle_init_data API prints out items that will be dropped
 * **FFRKItemIdParser.py** - With JSON response from the diff/party/list API prints out item names, item ids, and rarity
 * **party-list.json** - Sample response from the diff/party/list API

 #### Environment
-These tools were developed on Mac OS Yosemite (10.10) using Python 2.7.9 (installed via homebrew).
+These tools were developed on Mac OS Yosemite (10.10), [PyCharm CE][4], and Python 2.7.9 (installed via [homebrew][5]).
 The Python files do not use any exotic libraries so these tools should work across different platforms.

 #### Learn More
 * [Blog post][2] describing more reliable Black Cowl farming using FFRKBattleDropParser.py